Sharpness-Aware Data Poisoning Attack: Experiment

 \section{Experiment}

-In this section, we conduct experiments to validate the effectiveness of our proposed attack \ourmodel when it is applied to targeted, backdoor and un-targeted attacks in Section~\ref{exp:targeted}, \ref{exp:backdoor} and \ref{exp:untargeted}, respectively.
-In Section~\ref{exp:ablation}, we further test the stability of \ourmodel under the various re-training algorithms and their hyperparameter selections and the impact of ensembling on \ourmodel.
-Through this section, we focus on image classification tasks on benchmark datasets CIFAR10 and CIFAR100 with model architectures ResNet18 and ResNet50.
+In this section, we conduct experiments to show that \ourmodel can improve existing methods when it is applied to targeted, backdoor and un-targeted attacks in Section~\ref{exp:targeted}, \ref{exp:backdoor} and \ref{exp:untargeted}, respectively.
+For all methods in experiments, we obtain the poisoning samples via ResNet18 models.
+We report the results when the re-training is under ResNet18 and ResNet50, to have a thorough comparison with previous works (many baseline methods are also evaluated in the same setting).
+In Section.\ref{sec:exp3} we evaluate the robustness of \ourmodel under various re-training settings including different training algorithms (including some defense strategies) and several more model architectures.
+In Section~\ref{sec:exp2}, we compare \ourmodel with baselines incorporating \textit{ensemble} and \textit{re-initialization} technique to illustrate the superiority of \ourmodel in both effectiveness and efficiency.
+Through this section, we focus on image classification tasks on benchmark datasets CIFAR10 and CIFAR100.
 Meanwhile, we provide additional empirical results of the dataset SVHN in Appendix~\ref{app:exp}.
-For our method \ourmodel, we set the radius $\rho$ (Eq.~\ref{eq:sharp_targeted} \& \ref{eq:sharp_untar} in Section~\ref{sec:method}) to be $0.05$ in all experiments.
-We provide detailed implementation in Appendix~\ref{app:algo} for all \ourmodel-based algorithms.
+For our method \ourmodel, we set the radius $\rho$ (Eq.~\ref{eq:sharp_targeted} in Section~\ref{sec:method}) to be $0.05$ in all experiments.
+We provide detailed implementation in Appendix~\ref{app:algo} for all \ourmodel-based algorithms\footnote{Code is available in \href{}{https://github.com/PengfeiHePower/SAPA}}.